Jackzy05/Jackzy05/README.md

 - 🎓 Computer science student at [Vegova Ljubljana](https://www.vegova.si/)
 - 🥅 2021 Goals: Master HTML/CSS and make some useful stuff
-- ⚡ Fun fact: Idk, needed 3 lines for about page
+- ⚡ Fun fact: There is more than 700 programming languages

 <h3> 🛠 Tech Stack </h3>